castey/hangmanGPT/README.md

 You can start a new game or make a guess by typing into the input field and pressing Enter or clicking on the Submit Guess/New Game button.
 If the input field is empty and you press Enter or click the button, a new game will start.
 If you've typed something into the field, it will be submitted as a guess.

 ## Game Rules
-The game randomly selects a word or phrase related to a certain category.
+Randomly selects a phrase related to a certain category.
-The game starts once the player makes a guess or requests a new game.
+A new game can be started at any time
-The player can guess one letter at a time, or attempt to guess the entire word or phrase.
+The player can guess one letter at a time, or attempt to guess the entire phrase.
-The game keeps track of incorrect guesses and displays them to the player.
+Keeps track of incorrect guesses and displays them to the player.
-The game ends if the player successfully guesses the word or phrase, or if the player makes seven incorrect guesses.
+Game ends if the player successfully guesses the phrase, or if the player makes seven incorrect guesses.

 ## Dependencies
 -Express